A note about the sources we use for education materials:

 Dilation and Curettage: This procedure typically happens in an operating room.
 The doctor uses small tools to open the entry to your cervix and can then take a larger sample of tissue from the inner lining of the uterus.

 Whichever test the doctor uses or used, the tissue sample they take from your uterus will be examined to see if cells are growing abnormally, which is confirmation of cancer.
-Because of tthis started in the uterus, it is called "Endometrial", "Uterine" or "Womb" cancer.
+Because this started in the uterus, it is called "Endometrial", "Uterine" or "Womb" cancer.